All Episodes

 It's funny.

-And I'm getting a lot of emails from people who are expressing surprise and incredulity that I am not outraged and angry at President Bush for his attacks yesterday on his base.
+I've been looking at the emails here during our obscene profit center timeouts, and I'm getting a lot of emails from people who are expressing surprise and incredulity that I am not outraged and angry at President Bush for his attacks yesterday on his base.

-Uh let me try to explain it.
+Let me try to explain it, folks.

-And uh I don't know him well, but I've I've been with him socially on uh two or three occasions, and I personally like him very much.
+And I don't know him well, but I've been with him socially on two or three occasions.

 It's disappointing to me.

-I'm not I'm not gonna hide them.
+I'm not going to hide them.

-I this he didn't mention my name, and I'm not gonna sit around here and start making assumptions.
+What concerns me more about it, because you can't take this kind of stuff personally, he didn't mention my name, and I'm not going to sit around here and start making assumptions.

 Never mind.